Long Weekend (2021 film)

 Long Weekend is a 2021 American romantic comedy drama film written and directed by Steve Basilone, starring Finn Wittrock, Zoë Chao, Damon Wayans Jr., Casey Wilson, Wendi McLendon-Covey, and Jim Rash.
 It tells the story of a struggling writer named Bart (Wittrock) who meets Vienna (Chao), an enigmatic woman who enters his life at just the right time.

 The film was released in theaters on March 12, 2021.
-It was well-received by critics, who praised Wittrock and Chao's performances as well as the film's "unexpected twist."
-Currently, the movie has grossed over $1 million in the United States.
+It was well received by critics, who praised Wittrock and Chao's performances as well as the film's "unexpected twist."
+As of July 2021, the movie has grossed over $1 million in the United States.

 Plot

 Bart is down on his luck and has to take a job writing product descriptions for a medical-supply company.
 He moves into the garage of his best friend, Doug, and his wife, Rachel, and their two kids.
-He is broke and depressed; his novel failed to make any money, his fiancée broke up with him, and he’s ignoring his psychiatrist's phone calls.
+He is broke and depressed; his novel failed to make any money, his fiancée broke up with him, and he's ignoring his psychiatrist's phone calls.

 He gets drunk and falls asleep in a movie theater.
 A girl named Vienna wakes him, telling him the movie is over.
 They start talking and hit it off, going on a date at a bar and then having sex in Vienna's motel room.
 Bart learns that her mother has cancer.
 His own mother died from it years earlier, and he was inspired to write his novel after she grew more concerned about his happiness in her last few months.
 After she died, Bart had a mental breakdown.

 As Bart and Vienna spend more time together, she continues to be vague about her circumstances.
 She has no phone, and carries large amounts of cash.
 When Bart asks her to tell him more about herself, she either changes the subject or gives vague answers, such as she works for the government.

 Bart's old apartment is in the process of being sold and the new tenants are moving in, but they go there to talk in private.
 She finally tells Bart that she is from the future, working for a secret government branch that has discovered time travel in 2052.
-She says she has gone back in time to buy stocks that will earn enough to pay for her mom’s cancer treatment.
+She says she has gone back in time to buy stocks that will earn enough to pay for her mom's cancer treatment.